 Hooray, we know how exciting this can be!
-To set yourself up for adoption success, check out these tips.
+Set yourself up for adoption success with these tips:

-If the pet is listed by a shelter or rescue, you'll see one of these "Ask About Me" buttons:
+If the pet is listed by a shelter or rescue, you'll see one of these "Ask About Me" buttons.
+The phone icon takes you to the shelter/rescue's info for you to contact them directly.
+The message icon allows you to connect with the shelter/rescue through the pet's profile.

-- Pay special attention to the adoption process for the specific shelter or rescue listing the pet; the next step could be visiting a shelter, messaging or calling them, or applying to adopt.
-If you do NOT see their adoption process explained (below “My story” on the pet’s profile) proceed by contacting them through “Ask About Me”.
+- Pay special attention to the adoption process for the specific shelter/rescue listing the pet; the next step could be visiting the shelter, messaging them, or submitting an application.
+If you don't see "Their adoption process" on the pet's profile (under "My story") connect via "Ask About Me".

-If the pet is listed by a “private owner”, you'll see an "Apply to Adopt" button:
+If the pet is listed by Private owner, you'll see an "Apply to Adopt" button:

-- To start the inquiry process for pets listed by private owners, the first step is to “Apply to Adopt”.
-Once a private owner reviews your application, if they would like to proceed to the next step (scheduling a phone call with you), they will connect with you directly via email or phone.
+- To start the inquiry process for pets listed by private owners, the first step is to "Apply to Adopt".
+Once a private owner reviews your application, if they would like to proceed to the next step (scheduling a phone call), they'll connect directly with you via email or phone.

-- Rest assured, applying to adopt in these cases, does not lock you in, it merely starts the process.
-We know you may have quite a few questions to ask them about the pet, and they'll want to learn more about you too!
-For more info on adopting through a private owner, click here.
+- Applying to adopt does not lock you in, it allows us to share your contact info with the private owner so they may reach out if they choose.
+We know you may have questions to ask about the pet, and the private owner will want to learn about you too!
+For info on adopting from a private owner (through out Rehome by Adopt a Pet service), click here.

-- If you’re really interested in a pet, submit your application as soon as possible, while following the shelter or rescues’ adoption procedures or Rehome by Adopt a Pet's procedures for pets listed by private owners.
+- With adoptions, slow and steady does not win the race.
+If you’re really interested in a pet, submit your application as soon as possible, while following the shelter or rescues’ adoption procedures or Rehome by Adopt a Pet's procedures for pets listed by private owners.

-- Once your application is in, be patient while awaiting a response.
-Our hardworking shelter/rescue partners usually field many applications for multiple pets at the same time and many private owners receive multiple applications on their pet(s).
+- Once your application is in, be patient awaiting a response!
+Hardworking shelters/rescues may be fielding applications for multiple pets at the same time, and some private owners receive multiple applications as well.
 Please be kind and diligent, but not pushy. 🙂